The two-loop eight-point amplitude in ABJM theory: The two-loop eight-point amplitude

 Since the combination of leading singularities appearing in two-loop amplitude have distinct little group parity compared to the tree-amplitude~\eqref{eq:little_gp_parity}, the functions dressing these combinations must provide compensating L little group weight. \\

 According to~\eqref{eq:little_gp_parity}, $\mathcal{D}_{i,j,k}$ has the same parity of the amplitude so the functions proportional to $\mathcal{D}_{i,j,k}$ should be little group neutral.
 The non-trivial ones are $\mathcal{B}_{i,j,k}$ and $\bar{\mathcal{D}}_{i,j,k}$.
-The former has half number of legs with same parity and half with opposite parity, while the later is totally opposite parity of amplitude.
+The former has half number of legs with the same parity and half with the opposite parity, while the latter is totally opposite parity of amplitude.
 The compensating functions are comprised of sign functions.
 Let's first look at the function proportional to $\mathcal{B}_{a,a+2,a+4}$.
 The coefficient $\mathcal{B}_{a,a+2,a+4}$ has opposite little group at legs $i=a,a{+}1,a{+}2,a{+}3$.
-We can see that the three box-triangles have sign function which exactly carries non-trivial little group weight at these legs:
+We can see that the three box-triangles have a sign function that exactly carries non-trivial little group weight at these legs:

 where we set $i=a$.

 For the functions proportional to $\bar{\mathcal{D}}_{a,a+2,a+4}$, the sign functions need to have little group weight at all legs to restore the correct parity of $\bar{\mathcal{D}}_{a,a+2,a+4}$.
 We can see the that the sign functions in $I^{kt}_{G,i}$ and $I^{bt}_{C,i{+}5}[n_\alpha]$ satisfy this property: